ivoras/llmaboutpage/README.md

-# "Ask LLM" Chrome Extension
+# "Ask LLM about a page" Chrome Extension

 A Chrome browser extension that provides a sidebar interface for chatting with LLMs via OpenAI-compatible APIs, with support for including current page content.